openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 #.
 You'll be redirected to the Tool and presented with a page to select the options.

 #.
-Once the configuration is complete, you'll be redirected back to the LMS and the
+Once the configuration is complete, you'll be redirected back to the Studio and the
    Deep Linking setup will be complete.

 #.
 The content you selected in the tool will be presented to your students in the LMS.